|Jackie Saulmon Ramirez (#46823626)|

 -Plan time of day for photo.
 In direct sun you may not be able to read a stone.
 Watch for glare.

--Take extra dry cells.
+-Take extra batteries.

 -Reduce resolution setting on your camera, but not too low.